Enema: Adverse effects

-Improper administration of an enema can cause electrolyte imbalance (with repeated enemas) or ruptures to the bowel or rectal tissues resulting in internal bleeding.
+Improper administration of an enema can cause electrolyte imbalance (with repeated enemas) or ruptures to the bowel or rectal tissues which can be unnoticed as the rectum is insensitive to pain, resulting in internal bleeding.
 However, these occurrences are rare in healthy, sober adults.
-Internal bleeding or rupture may leave the individual exposed to infections from intestinal bacteria.
+Internal bleeding or rupture may expose the individual to infections from intestinal bacteria.
 Blood resulting from tears in the colon may not always be visible, but can be distinguished if the feces are unusually dark or have a red hue.
 If intestinal rupture is suspected, medical assistance should be obtained immediately.
 Frequent use of enemas can cause laxative dependency.

 The enema tube and solution may stimulate the vagus nerve, which may trigger an arrhythmia such as bradycardia.

 Enemas should not be used if there is an undiagnosed abdominal pain since the peristalsis of the bowel can cause an inflamed appendix to rupture.

-There are arguments both for and against colonic irrigation in people with diverticulitis, ulcerative colitis, Crohn's disease, severe or internal hemorrhoids or tumors in the rectum or colon, and its usage is not recommended soon after bowel surgery (unless directed by one's health care provider).
+There are arguments both for and against colonic irrigation in people with diverticulitis, ulcerative colitis, Crohn's disease, severe or internal hemorrhoids or tumors in the rectum or colon.
+Its usage is not recommended soon after bowel surgery (unless directed by one's health care provider).
 Regular treatments should be avoided by people with heart disease or kidney failure.
 Colonics are inappropriate for people with bowel, rectal or anal pathologies where the pathology contributes to the risk of bowel perforation.

 Recent research has shown that ozone water, which is sometimes used in enemas, can immediately cause microscopic colitis.

 A recent case series of 11 patients with five deaths illustrated the danger of phosphate enemas in high-risk patients.

 History

 Etymology

 Enema entered the English language c.
 1675 from Latin in which, in the 15th century, it was first used in the sense of a rectal injection, from Greek ἔνεμα (énema), "injection", itself from ἐνιέναι (enienai) "to send in, inject", from ἐν (en), "in" + ἱέναι (hienai), "to send, throw".

-Clyster entered the English language in the late 14th century from Old French or Latin, from Greek κλυστήρ (klyster), "syringe", itself from κλύζειν (klyzein), "to wash out", also spelled glister in the 18th century, is a generally archaic word used more particularly for enemas administered using a clyster syringe.
+Clyster entered the English language in the late 14th century from Old French or Latin, from Greek κλυστήρ (klyster), "syringe", itself from κλύζειν (klyzein), "to wash out", also spelled glister in the 18th century.
+It is a generally archaic word used more particularly for enemas administered using a clyster syringe.